 Wild Art Fund

 Irene started Wild Art Fund in 2016 to give back the little we can towards conservation efforts.
-With help of my photography, I have been privileged to support many conservation projects over the years.
-I’m always happy to provide images for fundraising, educational purposes or awareness-rising.
-Thus I started “Wild Art Fund” as a platform to raise moneys for conservation projects through art.
+With help of her photography, Irene has been privileged to support many conservation projects over the years and is always happy to provide images for fundraising, educational purposes or awareness-rising.
+“Wild Art Fund” is meant as a platform to raise moneys for conservation projects through art.
 Please see the Boutique on this page for collector’s prints which help raise money for conservation projects.
-Currently I’m donating to the Endangered Wildlife Trust, Rocking for Rhinos in Limpopo, South Africa and the Coastal Heritage Preserve in Galveston, Texas and the Lancashire Wildlife Trust.
+Currently WAF is donating to the Endangered Wildlife Trust and Rocking for Rhinos in Limpopo, South Africa and the Coastal Heritage Preserve in Galveston, Texas and the Lancashire Wildlife Trust.

-As a nature and wildlife photographer, I believe it’s a duty to help conserve the areas we get to enjoy, indeed nature everywhere, including back home in England.
-The regions we’ve been privileged to live and work in are closest to my heart and as I know the grassroots conservationists personally, I am convinced their work makes a difference and can assure you that any moneys raised go directly into the right hands.
+As nature and wildlife photographers, we believe it’s a duty to help conserve the areas we get to enjoy, indeed nature everywhere, including back home in England.
+The regions we’ve been privileged to live and work in are closest to our heart and as we know the grassroots conservationists personally, we are convinced their work makes a difference and can assure you that any moneys raised go directly into the right hands.

-Over the years I have put signature pieces of mine up for sale with the revenue going straight to these organisation
+Over the years we have put signature pieces of ours up for sale with the revenue going straight to these organisation